Dhathvi/SDF_Project/README.md

         for floats
             java myInfArith float div 1.234 0.0001

-    Using Python "if you're lazy 😁"
+    Using Python "if you're lazy 😁 or if you don't know how to compile using java."

         for int
             python3 run.py int mul 99999 88888